alok/pandoc_resume/resume.md

 **Data Scientist Intern, Radius Intelligence** (2015)

-Radius acquires and performs analytics on small business data.
-I integrated our clients' data with internal company data, which increased total dataset size by 3x.
+I added customer data to internal company data, increasing total dataset size by 3x.
 Apache Spark was used to do EDA.
-I also helped the data science team integrate the data with our platform frontend.

-## Relevant Projects
+## Projects

 **Spiky CRMDPs**